-The name originates from the Latin word for “pleasant" but, let’s be honest, it makes you think instantly of the word “placenta," the fancy way to say "afterbirth" — the bloody tissue expelled after the baby is born and eaten by cats or Tom Cruise.
-Eew.
+The name originates from the Latin word for “pleasant,” but let’s be honest.
+It makes you think instantly of the word “placenta,” the fancy way to say “afterbirth” — the bloody tissue expelled after the baby is born and eaten by cats or Tom Cruise.
+Eww.

-My theory: At some point during the nineteenth century children took over the local government and banished all vegetables in favor of an all-French-fries diet.
+My theory: At some point during the 19th century, children took over the local government and banished all vegetables in favor of an all-French-fries diet.

 Originally called Artesia, the town changed its name in 1966 in an attempt to capitalize on its proximity to the Dinosaur National Monument.
 Willing to go all the way, they also renamed many streets to things like Tyrannosaurus Trail or Antrodemus Alley.
-This is where I want to spend my retirement years.
+In the grand scheme of weirdest city names, this is where I want to spend my retirement years.

-My theory: Drenched in nationalistic pride, the patriotic inhabitants of this city swore on the constitution to only use American cutlery and promptly declared war to IKEA.
+My theory: Drenched in nationalistic pride, the patriotic inhabitants of this city swore on the constitution to only use American cutlery and promptly declared war on IKEA.

-Less exciting reality: the town is named after the American Fork River.
+The less exciting reality: The town is named after the American Fork River.

 Reality: Concrete was born from the 1909 merger of two towns, Baker and Cement City, both located near the Washington Portland Cement Company.
 This is poetry.

 My theory: If the Founding Fathers had seen a therapist, she would have told them not to let pain define their lives.
-Unfortunately, psychology in the 16th century was a bit undeveloped and as a consequence Hurt, Virginia was allowed to happened.
+Unfortunately, psychology in the 16th century was a bit undeveloped.
+As a consequence, Hurt, Virginia, was allowed to happen.